 A complex Indian society had developed in three small valleys one hundred miles north of Lima, Peru by 3000 B.C..
 The Norte Chico civilization consisted of about thirty major population centers....Satellite photos and visual observations from airplanes are showing many large prehistoric Indian sites throughout South America.

-The Norte Chico area stretches from the Andes to the western coastline of central Peru.
-Some archeologists refer to Norte Chico as the oldest civilization in the Americas.
-Inhabited between 2627 B.C. and 2020 B.C., the most notable of the Norte Chico cities, Carla, was scattered over one hundred and fifty acres.
-Carla was comprised of platform mounds, two plazas, an amphitheatre, and ordinary houses.
+Norte Chico stretches from the Andes to the western coastline of central Peru.
+The Norte Chico area contains the oldest civilization in the Americas, and after Mesopotamia, the second oldest in the world.
+The most notable of the Norte Chico cities, Cerel, was inhabited between 2627 B.C. and 2020 B.C..
+Cerel was comprised of platform mounds, two plazas, an amphitheatre, and ordinary houses.
 The population is estimated to have been about three thousand.

 Radiocarbon dates show large-scale communal construction between 3200 and 2500 B.C.
 The construction was characterized by monumental architecture, large circular ceremonial structures, and housing.
 One hundred and twenty-seven radiocarbon dates firmly establish a civilization thriving in the Norte Chico region with an economy based on agriculture and seafood.

 The Norte Chico area had multifaceted economies based on cotton, food plants, seafood, and trade routes between inland and coastal sites.
 The people of Norte Chico had wide-ranging trade with cotton at its center.
 Cotton was used to make textiles such as fishing nets, carry bags, and clothing.
 The oldest of these bags dated to 2627 B.C.
 Textiles were used to trade for seafood from the coast and agricultural products.
 Two items lacking from the Norte Chico sites were--ceramic pottery and Maize (corn).